Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Discussion

 \subsection{Future Work}

 The 27 CBP candidates require follow-up radial velocity observations to refine their mass estimates and to rule out brown dwarf or stellar-mass tertiaries.
-All candidates are bright enough (T $<$ 13.5) for precise RV follow-up with modern 4–10 m class spectrographs, similar to those used in recent circumbinary RV surveys such as BEBOP and related programs.
+All candidates are bright enough (T $<$ 13.5) for precise RV follow-up with modern 4–10 m class spectrographs.
 These systems therefore represent promising targets for future observing campaigns rather than relying on specific facility commitments.

-Considering the sample we analysed was only a small fraction of the 2 million EBs in Gaia's catalogue \citep{gaia}, we anticipate many more detections as we expand this search across the larger sample.
-Additionally, combining the 7 year TESS data with past and future missions will increase the baseline of the search, and thus the sensitivity to small companions.
+Considering the sample we analysed was only a small fraction of the 2 million EBs in \textit{Gaia}'s catalogue \citep{Gaia}, we anticipate many more detections as we expand this search across the larger sample.
+Additionally, combining the 7 year \textit{TESS} data with past and future missions will increase the baseline of the search, and thus the sensitivity to small companions.
 Longer baselines will not only improve constraints on apsidal precession but also allow for the identification of multi-perturber systems and time-variable dynamical regimes that are currently indistinguishable within the existing data.
 Also, an in-depth transit search may find companions in these systems, making follow-up more straightforward.
-The combination of RVs, eclipse timing, Gaia astrometry, and systematic transit searches has the potential to transform the circumbinary companion population from a handful of transiting planets to a statistically meaningful, dynamically rich sample.
+The combination of RVs, eclipse timing, \textit{Gaia} epoch astrometry with DR4, and systematic transit searches has the potential to transform the circumbinary companion population from a handful of transiting planets to a statistically meaningful, dynamically rich sample.